-The LDOE analyzed survey results by LEA, gender, race / ethnicity and specific disabilities, comparing survey responses to the October 2021 public IDEA student count.
+To ensure minimal nonresponse bias, Louisiana surveys all exiting students.
+The response rate was 52.27 percent with 3,072 respondents out of 5,877.
+Specifically, LDOE analyzed survey results by LEA, gender, race / ethnicity and specific disabilities, comparing survey responses to the October 2021 public IDEA student count.
 LDOE determined the response group was representative of the demographics of youth who are no longer in secondary school and had IEPs in effect at the time they left school.
+School systems employed a variety of efforts to reach students and families.
+School system staff reached out to community agencies for current contact information when needed; they describe using multiple attempts using all phone numbers on record to contact each family, calling at different days and different times.

-Sampling Question Yes / No Was sampling used?
+Sampling Question Yes / No

+Was sampling used?
 NO

 Survey Question Yes / No

 Was a survey used?
 YES

 If yes, is it a new or revised survey?
 NO